 I haven’t written much about my struggles with depression and anxiety, but I want to do so now.
 These issues aren’t nearly as easy to write about as my clothes, but they impact my life to a much larger degree and have for as long as I can remember.
 Just as I’ve written about my gray hair transition with the hope that I might help others to better cope with that journey, I also hope that sharing about this battle may be of service to some readers.

 Today’s post is the first part of a two-part series.
 This first part is more descriptive in nature, while the second part will be more solution-focused.
-I’ve discovered some simple (but not always easy…) lifestyle practices that have helped me to maintain my sanity and increase my feelings of serenity, so I will share those things with you in my next post.
+I’ve discovered some simple (but not always easy…) lifestyle practices that have helped me to maintain my sanity and increase my feelings of serenity, so I will share those things with you in a future post.
 I will also include some other resources that you might find beneficial.

 Striving for Happiness, Peace, and Fulfillment